Focusjay/Expense-App/README.md

 - React
 - TailwindCSS

 #ADDITIONS:

-font from google font
+font from google font,
 icons from lucide icons

 NOTE: During the course of this project research, i got to know about the